crello/font-metrics-sizing/README.md

 }
 ```

-- install it
+- install it:
 ```
     $ npm install
 ```

-- use module in your code
+- use module in your code:
 ```
     const fontMetricsSizing = require('font-metrics-sizing');
     const fs = require('fs');